 In many countries, guinea pigs are often popular pets.
 Especially in North America, where they are fluffy, cuddly, and docile pets.
-They are also loved in Peru.
-But it could be said that here they are one more ingredient of our delicious dishes.
-Their function is like that of cattle, they are raised to be eaten.
-In the Andes, where they originate from, they are known by the name of Cuy.
-And while it may be a bit impressive to eat one of these friends, they are truly delicious.
-That is why precisely with our Machu Travel Peru team, we want to tell you everything about this majestic and delicious Andean dish.
-And for this, we have prepared an article where we delve into what is the Cuy.
+However, the local population of their origin countries like Peru, Colombia Ecuador, and Bolivia usually raise them for consumption and not as pets.
+They gave him the name Cuy.
+And while it may be a bit impressive to eat one of these friends, it is truly delicious.
+That is why precisely with our Machu Travel Peru team, we want to tell you everything about this majestic and delicious Andean animal.

 Everything you need to know about this famous Andean guinea pick